 We Have Current Aspen and Snowmass Covid-19 Information Click Here For Updates

 Check out the Snowmass Balloon festival (September 11th through September 13th), just a few miles down the road in Snowmass Village.
 This annual extravaganza showcases beautiful hot air balloons coordinating and competing in several events, and just generally showing off for anyone who cares to watch.

 The competitions include a race to see who can fly the farthest down the Roaring Fork valley within a set time frame, a contest to see who is the most accurate in maneuvering over targets on the ground and hitting them with weighted baggies, and a “Balloon Dance” where balloon pairs compete to see which pair can keep a flagging tape intact between them as the float along.

-Last, but certainly not least on our list of fun things to do in Aspen in September, is reveling in our annual fall present from Mother Nature.
+Towards the end of September, Mother Nature puts on a show worth reveling in, as the Autumn colors pop out.
 This spectacular explosion of red, orange and yellow leaves on the hillsides and in town is not to be missed, and is truly one of the best parts of being in Aspen in September.
 We suggest taking a drive up Independence Pass, Castle Creek Road to Ashcroft, Maroon Creek Road to the Maroon Bells or Owl Creek Road between Aspen and Snowmass in order to view this magnificent scene in its full splendor!

 For more information about fun things to do in Aspen in September please visit the aspenchamber.org website, or give us a call at (970) 618-8290.